In villages near Kyiv, how Ukraine has kept Russia’s army at bay

 However, two early setbacks suggested it would not be plain sailing for an available Russian force estimated by some diplomats before the war at around 190,000 troops.
 Russia has not given a figure for its deployment in Ukraine.

-Russian paratroopers attacked Hostomel airport, a potential bridgehead northwest of Kyiv, on the first day of the invasion.
-But heavy fighting there slowed the Russian advance toward the capital, according to the Wall Street Journal.
+Russian paratroopers attacked Hostomel airport, a potential bridgehead northwest of Kyiv, on the first day of the invasion and, according to some reports, captured it.
+But heavy fighting there prevented a decisive victory, the reports added.

 Satellite imagery also captured a huge column of military hardware stretching 40 miles (64 km) and coming from a similar direction.